yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 ## Whitelister Role

-Trusted addresses with privilege to whitelist new assets:
+Trusted addresses with the privilege to whitelist new assets:

 - Can whitelist a new asset, which sets an initial weight, sets the rate provider and requires an initial deposit.
 New assets can only be whitelisted if no weight change has been scheduled yet.